Jenny Jones, Baroness Jones of Moulsecoomb: Transport

-Which turned out not to be true.
-In a written statement Jones said, "we know that cycle safety is the big problem which puts Londoners off jumping on their bikes.
-There are a growing number of deaths and injuries of cyclists and trying to cover that up by issuing factually inaccurate statements won’t change the reality," continuing, "We urgently need to fix the most dangerous junctions and reverse the Mayor’s policy of giving priority to motorised traffic.
-The Mayor needs to stand his policy on its head and give legal priority on many local roads to pedestrians and cyclists."
-Jones has also been critical of Johnson's neglect of cycling in outer London, stating "given that 70% of the potential new cyclists identified by TfL are outside of inner and central London, it is shocking that the Transport Strategy has no clear plan for cycling in the suburbs and outer London."

-Jones has spoken against Boris Johnson's transport policy of "making motoring cheaper in London, whilst public transport fares are raised above inflation".
-At Mayor's question time, Jones highlighted a "promise" Johnson had made in 2008 to make all new buses hybrid by 2012 when in reality less than 10% had met this criterion.
-Jones wishes for a reduction in the burden for Londoners felt by Johnson's price increases and proposes a reduction in fares of about 4%.
-Jones supported the congestion charge as a way to lower pollution and road casualties and spoke against the mayor's cancellation of the Western extension, arguing that it made London dirtier, more crowded and less safe.
-Jones favours replacing the congestion charge with a "smart, pay-as-you drive scheme".
-Jones has also called for more people to use public transport and to reduce "non-essential" journeys, but has been criticised for frequently taking taxi journeys on expenses.
-Jones opposes High Speed 2 and states that its budget should be spent on local transport.
+Jones spoke against Boris Johnson's transport policy of "making motoring cheaper in London, whilst public transport fares are raised above inflation".
+At mayor's question time in 2012, Jones highlighted a promise Johnson had made in 2008 to make all new buses hybrid by 2012 when in reality less than 10% had met this criterion.
+Jones argued for a reduction in the burden for Londoners from Johnson's price increases and proposed a reduction in fares of about 4%.
+She supported the congestion charge as a way to lower pollution and road casualties, and spoke against the mayor's cancellation of the western extension, arguing that it made London dirtier, more crowded and less safe.
+Her 2012 manifesto called for replacing the congestion charge with a "smart, pay-as-you drive scheme".
+Jones has also called for more people to use public transport and to reduce "non-essential" journeys, but in 2014 was criticised for frequently taking taxi journeys on expenses.
+In 2020, Jones opposed High Speed 2 and said that its budget should be spent on local transport.